Killing of Kate Steinle: Killing

 García Zárate was arrested about an hour after the shooting at Pier 40, about 1 mile south of Pier 14, and divers from the San Francisco Police Department Underwater Recovery Unit found the gun in the bay alongside Pier 14 the following day.
 On July 5, 2015, investigators returned to the pier and found a point 12–15 ft from García Zárate's presumed location where a bullet had ricocheted off of the concrete.
 Following his arrest, García Zárate was booked into San Francisco County Jail on suspicion of murder.

 The gun used by García Zárate had been stolen in downtown San Francisco from a Bureau of Land Management ranger's personal vehicle on June 27, 2015, according to the Bureau of Land Management.
-The ranger, John Woychowski, testified at trial that he had left the weapon holstered and unsecured in a backpack under the front seat of his personal vehicle while he went to dinner with his family.
+The ranger, John Woychowski, testified at trial that he had left the weapon holstered in a backpack under the front seat of his personal vehicle while he went to dinner with his family.
 The car's window had been broken.

 Victim

-Kathryn Michelle "Kate" Steinle (December 13, 1982 – July 1, 2015) was originally from Pleasanton, California, grew up in Germany as a "military brat" and graduated from Amador Valley High School.
+Kathryn Michelle "Kate" Steinle (December 13, 1982 – July 1, 2015) was originally from Pleasanton, California, grew up in Germany and graduated from Amador Valley High School.
 She earned a communications degree from California Polytechnic State University, San Luis Obispo.
 She was employed at Medtronic in San Francisco and was living on Beale Street, close to Pier 14, the site of the shooting.
 Her funeral was held at a winery in Pleasanton on July 9.